Bachelor of Science (Honours) in Mental Health Nursing

 Graduates are eligible to become Registered Nurses (Psychiatric) in Hong Kong.
-They can find employment in the Hospital Authority, government departments and non-government organisations.
+They can find employment in the Hospital Authority, government departments and non-government organizations.

-Graduates find employment opportunities in different mental health settings, such as major psychiatric hospitals in Hong Kong, psychiatric units of general hospitals, and various rehabilitation sectors run by non-government organisations.
+Graduates find employment opportunities in various mental health settings, such as major psychiatric hospitals in Hong Kong, the psychiatric units of general hospitals, and various rehabilitation sectors run by non-government organizations.